-Ethos is the property that determines our moral conduct.

 29. From this system of behaviour, we respond to the things and situations that interest or perplex us the most.

-30. Verily, it is comparative to the laws that govern our societies.
+30. Verily, it is comparative to the laws that govern our societies and our distinct concepts and precepts.

 31. Our societies require the provision of laws and adherence to govern, but virtue is the aspect of ethics that is mostly mentioned.

-32. We can be governed by the law of man and governed as well, by the law of philosophy.
+32. We can be governed by the laws of man and governed as well, by the laws of philosophy.

 33. As with the principle of law, there is a viable structure formed to comply, with our moral guidance.

-34. To be virtuous does not imply to be religious.
+34. To be virtuous does not imply the hyperbolic sense of being religious or chaste.

-35. What it signifies is to acknowledge a logical premise to establish.
+35. What it signifies is to acknowledge a logical premise to establish and apply that transcends mere dogmatism.

-36. One that exemplifies the precept of ethos that corresponds to arete.
+36. One that exemplifies the precept of ethos that corresponds to the meaning of arete.

 38. When we are at that state of awareness, we then involve the participation of consideration.

-39. It is a simple consideration to ascertain virtuosity.
+39. It is a simple consideration to ascertain the haeccity of virtue and its plausible convenience.

-40. We can either decide to follow a moral guidance or ignore the inducement to its enlightenment.
+40. We can either decide to follow a moral guidance or ignore the inducement to its enlightenment and henotic benefits.

-41. The sense of accomplishment is a common experience of our lives.
+41. The sense of enormous accomplishment is a common experience of our quiddative lives.

 42. There is nothing more deserving than the satisfaction of that worthy accomplishment.

-43. To be virtuous is to be modest and to not be means being haughty.
+43. To be virtuous is to be modest and to not be haughty, or is it a deficient element to espouse with incredulity.

-44. Hauteur is not a property that should be associated to pride.
+44. Hauteur is not a property that should be associated to pride or understood as acceptable.

 45. Pride is measured by a satisfactory accomplishment and hauteur, by a pleasure of conceit.